 Gdansk has been influenced by the many sailors and traders who passed through, adding to a different sort of atmosphere.
 Wrap up, enjoy the architecture, see the sights and top it off with a meal in one of the many inviting restaurants or cafes.

-I’m featuring Reykjavik on yet another places to visit in winter list, because it really is an amazing place!
+I’m featuring Reykjavik on yet another places to visit in winter list because it really is an amazing place!
 Winter in Iceland means a lot of snow and not much daylight.
 Use the daylight hours to get out of the city and see the unique volcanic and geothermal landscape, and after dark go hunting for the Northern Lights.
 Eating out can be more expensive in Iceland, but there are some great restaurants to try, and they have a surprising amount of vegetarian and vegan options in Reykjavik too!
 Before you leave, stop by the Blue Lagoon for a swim, which is naturally a pastel blue colour and the most famous hot spring in Iceland.

 Surrounded by mountains and fjords, there’s no denying Bergen is one of the prettiest places in Norway to visit.
 From here you can do a tour of the fjords, even in the winter!
 You can ride the funicular up the mountain to look over the city and go sledding, and check out the Bryggen, the colourful houses on the wharf that were once a buzzing centre for trade.
 Then warm up with a delicious seafood chowder!
 I visited Bergen by taking the train from Oslo, over one of Europe’s highest plateaus, and considered to be one of the world’s most scenic train rides.

 So that’s my top ten destinations to visit in Europe during winter, although there’s many more I have yet to see!

 Are any of these your favourite?
 Or do you have a suggestion for me?